Lundbeck-Biometrics/Dopamine-Simulation-Tools/README.md

 # Dopamine-Simulation-Tool
 This is a toolbox for making simulations of dopamine (DA) signaling in python.
 It is developed under Python 3.

+The goal of these simulations is to provide a functional interpretation of DA cell firing.

 It is authored by Jakob Dreyer, Department of Bioinformatics, H Lundbeck A/S.
 Full documentation is given in documents/index.html

 ## Main classes and functions

 ### DA()
 A dopamine system.
 Creates a representaion of 100 DA neurons of either mesolimbic or nirostriatal projections.
 The dopamine system generates extracellular dopamine levels in two compartments, somatodendritic and terminal areas.
-It has two D2-receptor feedback systems
+It has two D2-receptor feedback systems.

+### PostSynapticNeuron
+Can either be D1-MSN or D2-MSN.
+The main difference is how DA coiuples to AC5.

 ## Importing